 - (i) The amounts are unsecured, interest free and repayable on demand. - (ii) Ms. Ling Fang, the wife of Mr. Xiong Qiang, a director and a shareholder of the Company, is the director and major shareholder of Shenzhen Bozhong.
-The maximum outstanding balance of amount due from a related company is RMB1,490,000 during the year ended 31 March 2021 (2020: RMB590,000). - (iii) The amounts due from (to) the above related parties are included in trade and other receivables (Note 20) and trade and other payables (Note 22) respectively. - (iv) The amounts represent the amounts due from associates net of allowance for credit losses.
+The maximum outstanding balance of amount due from a related company is RMB1,490,000 during the year ended 31 March 2022 (2021: RMB1,490,000). - (iii) Mr. Ling Song is a supervisor of Shenzhen Tao-taogu E-commerce Co., Limited, a subsidiary of the Company. - (iv) The amounts represent the balance net of allowance for credit losses.